-Cashew nuts are the top most underrated nutritious healthy snacks.
-Almonds and walnuts are great for health, however, the Kaju ( cashew nuts) as we call it in India causes cholesterol and is fattening.
+Cashew nuts or Kaju as we call them in our language, are the top most underrated nutritious healthy snacks.
+Almonds and walnuts are great for health, however, in India causes cholesterol and is fattening.
 Cashews are a nutrient dense superfood and this nut simply wants to inform you that since you have a liver, you’re the one producing the cholesterol.
 After all, it is only a plant not some animal or dreadful human that it can produce cholesterol says Rujuta Diwekar, Indian Superfoods.

 Are you looking for a healthy heart, low cholesterol, weight loss, gorgeous skin, strong bones, and an anti-depressant all in one?
 Look no further.
 Go munch some Cashew Nuts!